 Template 3: To request a meeting and more information

 Thanks for taking the time to meet me during the (Event) on (Date).
 I really enjoyed hearing about your company, as well as (Achievements or recipient’s interests).
 As I mentioned during the event, I’m also working on (Common areas).

 I would like to know more about how your company manages (Areas).
 Would you like to join me for coffee, or over lunch?
 We could meet at (Place) on (Date).
 I will call you next week to ask for your schedule.

 Looking forward to talking to you soon,

-- Like the first follow-up email, keep it short and friendly.
+- As the first networking follow-up email, keep it short and friendly.
 You can even use the first part of the first sample.

 - Attach samples of your work, your portfolio or your company’s website.
 But don’t overwhelm your recipient!
 One attachment or link will be enough.